jstrydom/portfolio/README.md

 Add data source

 ### Transaction Flagging System for Fraudulent Transactions Exceeding €1000
-Add nbviewer link
+<a href="https://github.com/jstrydom/portfolio/blob/main/Fraud%20Detection%20Report%20Jan%20Strydom%20.pdf" target="_blank">report</a>
 This project explores the development of a system to flag fraudulent transactions over €1000.
 Utilizing a dataset of credit card transactions, various data mining techniques were applied to identify key variables that indicate fraudulent activity.
 The focus is on selecting simple, linearly related variables suitable for a regulatory-compliant, logic-based flagging system.
-Add data source
+Data can be found on <a href="https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud" target="_blank">Kaggle</a>.